tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ### Pros

 Despite all challenges, as the service worker JavaScript files and the Web App Manifest JSON files are subresources of the page and therefore stored in the ```httparchive.response_bodies.*``` tables, we can still bravely attempt to examine their contents and try to gain an in-depth understanding of the PWAs’ capabilities.
-By checking the service worker JavaScript code for the events the service worker listens to, we can see if a PWA—at least in theory—deals with Web Push notifications, handles fetches, etc., and by looking at the Web App Manifest JSON document, we can see if the PWA specifies a Start URL and provides a name, and so on.
+By checking the service worker JavaScript code for the events the service worker listens to, we can see if a PWA—at least in theory—deals with Web Push notifications, handles fetches, *etc.*, and by looking at the Web App Manifest JSON document, we can see if the PWA specifies a start URL, provides a name, and so on.

 ### Query and Results